All Episodes

 Now we will.

-800 282-2882, if you want to be on the program at email address, El Rushbo at EIBNet.com.
+If you want to be on the program, the email address, LRushbaugh.

-Time magazine, their party establishment, maybe not the Republican establishment.
+Time magazine, their party establishment, maybe not the Republican establishment, their party establishment, and they are just beside themselves.

 What an incestuous business.

-Anyway, here's uh John Meekham.
+Anyway, here's John Meekum.

 Meet Newt Nixon.

-Forget Reagan, Gingrich's real political analog is another angry striver, Richard Nixon.
+Gingrich's real political analog is another angry striver, Richard Nixon.

-Like Nixon Gingrich is fluent in the vernacular of cultural populism, brilliantly casting contemporary American life in terms of an overarching conflict between the real people and distant elites.
+Like Nixon, Gingrich is fluent in the vernacular of cultural populism, brilliantly casting contemporary American life in terms of an overarching conflict between the real people and distant elites.

-Now everybody knows that's what Obama is doing.
+Now, everybody knows that's what Obama is doing.

-Obama's pitting the one percent versus the 99.
+Obama's pitting the 1% versus a 99.

 That Newt's sitting here doing class warfare?